What if polished, high-production value content isn’t where content marketing should be headed?

 Gymboree actively solicits and promotes the stories of families who enroll in their programs, giving consumers that inside look and specific information they need to make the call on participating in a class.

 Both of those examples are customer generated, but an example of employee generated might be a sales employee receiving a specific question over a phone call, putting it together in a quick blog post and firing it over to be pushed live.
+Find more information about ip phone systems and ask how to implement them.

 This content is hyper-specific to just one topic or question, appealing to one specific subset of your audience.